hermanconnor/design-patterns-typescript/creational-patterns/factory/example2/Types-of-Factory-Pattern.md

 1. **Type of Factory Pattern**:

-   - **Simple Factory**: The ice cream example uses a **simple factory** pattern.
-It centralizes object creation in a single factory method that returns specific types based on input parameters.
+   - **Simple Factory**: It centralizes object creation in a single factory method that returns specific types based on input parameters.
 This method does not rely on inheritance or abstract classes.
-   - **Factory Method**: The shapes example uses the **factory method** pattern.
-This pattern relies on an abstract class (creator) that defines a method for creating objects, allowing subclasses to override that method to create specific objects.
+   - **Factory Method**: This pattern relies on an abstract class (creator) that defines a method for creating objects, allowing subclasses to override that method to create specific objects.
 This adds a layer of abstraction and flexibility.

 2. **Inheritance**: